Skip to main content

 Notebooks and sticky notes: simple, but effective

-Notebooks and sticky notes work well in real estate welcome packs because they fit what people are already doing when they move racking tasks and appointments.
-People often use sticky notes right away, while notebooks usually stay on desks or kitchen counters for longer.
-They come across as neutral, useful, and not overly promotional.
+Notebooks and sticky notes are effective in welcome packs because they match what people do when moving—tracking tasks and appointments.
+Sticky notes are used immediately, while notebooks often stay on desks or kitchen counters.
+They remain neutral, useful, and avoid being overly promotional.

 Black notebook with Cognizant text, perfect for real estate welcome packs, blue elastic band.
 White paper with WOODS MUSIC logo—ideal for real estate welcome packs or client materials.